microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 ### Automatic configuration (recommended)
-1. Run the GCM in `install` mode with the `debug` property set to `true` (or `false` to disable):
+1. Run the GCM4ML in `install` mode with the `debug` property set to `true` (or `false` to disable):

     ```
-    java -Ddebug=true -jar /home/example/git-credential-manager/git-credential-manager-1.7.1.jar install
+    java -Ddebug=true -jar /home/example/git-credential-manager/git-credential-manager-2.0.0.jar install
     ```

 ### Manual configuration